Erlangen Program at Large-1: Geometry of Invariants: Global Properties

-The important dif\/ference between the hyperbolic case and the two others is that \begin{Lemma} In the elliptic and parabolic cases the upper halfplane in \(\Space{R}{\sigma}\) is preserved by M\"obius transformations from \(\SL\).
-However in the hyperbolic case any point \((u,v)\) with \(v>0\) can be mapped to an arbitrary point \((u',v')\) with \(v'\neq 0\). \end{Lemma}

-This is illustrated by Fig.~\ref{fig:k-orbit-sect}: any cone from the family~\eqref{eq:cones-fam} is intersecting the both planes \(EE'\) and \(PP'\) over a connected curve, however intersection with the plane \(HH'\) has two branches.
+The important difference between the hyperbolic case and the two others is that \begin{lemma} In the elliptic and parabolic cases the upper halfplane in \(\Space{R}{\sigma}\) is preserved by M\"obius transformations from \(\SL\).
+However in the hyperbolic case any point \((u,v)\) with \(v>0\) can be mapped to an arbitrary point \((u',v')\) with \(v'\neq 0\). \end{lemma} This is illustrated by Fig.~\ref{fig:k-orbit-sect}: any cone from the family~\eqref{eq:cones-fam} is intersecting the both planes \(EE'\) and \(PP'\) over a connected curve, however intersection with the plane \(HH'\) has two branches.

-The lack of invariance in the hyperbolic case has many important consequences in seemingly dif\/ferent areas, for example:
+The lack of invariance in the hyperbolic case has many important consequences in seemingly different areas, for example:

-\begin{description}\itemsep=0pt \item[\textbf{Geometry:}] \(\Space{R}{h}\) is not split by the real axis into two disjoint pieces: there is a continuous path (through the light cone at inf\/inity) from the upper half-plane to the lower which does not cross the real axis (see \(\sin\)-like curve joined two sheets of the hyperbola in Fig.~\ref{fig:hyp-upper-half-plane}(a)). \item[\textbf{Physics:}] There is no M\"obius invariant way to separate ``past'' and ``future'' parts of the light cone~\cite{Segal76}, i.e.\ there is a continuous family of M\"obius transformations reversing the arrow of time.
+\begin{description} \item[\textbf{Geometry}] \(\Space{R}{h}\) is not split by the real axis into two disjoint pieces: there is a continuous path (through the light cone at infinity) from the upper half-plane to the lower which does not cross the real axis (see \(\sin\)-like curve joined two sheets of the hyperbola in Fig.~\ref{fig:hyp-upper-half-plane}(a)). \item[\textbf{Physics}] There is no M\"obius invariant way to separate ``past'' and ``future'' parts of the light cone~\cite{Segal76}, i.e. there is a continuous family of M\"obius transformations reversing the arrow of time.
 For example, the family of matrices \( \), \(t\in [0,\infty)\) provides such a transformation.
-Fig.~\ref{fig:future-to-past} illustrates this by corresponding images for eight subsequent values of \(t\). \item[\textbf{Analysis:}] There is no a possibility to split \(\FSpace{L}{2}(\Space{R}{})\) space of function into a direct sum of the Hardy type space of functions having an analytic extension into the upper half-plane and its non-trivial complement, i.e. any function from \(\FSpace{L}{2}(\Space{R}{})\) has an ``analytic extension'' into the upper half-plane in the sense of hyperbolic function theory, see~\cite{Kisil97c}. \end{description}
+Fig.~\ref{fig:future-to-past} illustrates this by corresponding images for eight subsequent values of \(t\). \item[\textbf{Analysis}] There is no a possibility to split \(\FSpace{L}{2}(\Space{R}{})\) space of function into a direct sum of the Hardy type space of functions having an analytic extension into the upper half-plane and its non-trivial complement, i.e. any function from \(\FSpace{L}{2}(\Space{R}{})\) has an ``analytic extension'' into the upper half-plane in the sense of hyperbolic function theory, see~\cite{Kisil97c}. \end{description}